-Getting the right lighting is an incredibly important, but often overlooked aspect of improving your home.
+Getting the right lighting is an incredibly important – but often overlooked – aspect of improving your home.
 It can add warmth and ambiance, is quick and easy to update, and it doesn’t have to break the bank.
 Even the most simple and minimalistic living areas can seem cosy with the right lighting – and with a bit of imagination you can create lovely pools of lights that are lovely to sit under.
 It’s not very relaxing to sit in a room with glaring light, so even something as simple as switching to a warmer coloured light bulb can make a difference.

 However, for a bigger transformation, you might want to consider buying at least two feature lamps that represent your style and personality.
-It’s also often nice to choose a couple of floor or table lamps that are different heights, as this creates a pretty, layered look – Amazon have a wide selection at a range of budgets.
+It can also be nice to choose a couple of floor or table lamps that are different heights, as this creates a pretty, layered look – Amazon have a wide selection at a range of budgets.
 Alternatively, depending on your style, you might want to hang string lights from your ceiling, which can create a nice shimmery effect, and add a more ethereal touch.
 Or you can have a look at this article to find some more lighting inspiration.